weinsteinabi/psu_postgrad/postgrad.md

+Post-Graduate Dashboard Summary
+----
 The following is a direct copy of the introduction panel fo the Post-Graduate Dashboard, written by myself.
-----

 The College of the Liberal Arts Post-Graduate Dashboard reports on the outcomes of the College's majors and minors after graduation.
 This is a combined effort between the College's Career Enrichment Network and the Office of Analytics and Planning.